FREQUENTLY ASKED QUESTIONS

 I’m a techie and I’m curious.
 What kind of equipment do you use?

-We use the Sony PMW200 (XDCAM series) camera.
-This is a high definition camera (1920X1080) that accentuates the nuances of the movement.
-Depending on your project, we may choose different cameras that are a better fit for what we’re filming.
+We use the Sony PXW- Z280 cameras.
+These are high definition cameras that also have the capability to film in 4K, accentuating the nuances of the movement in the most professional way.
+Depending on your project, we have multiple options of camera equipment that will best suit what we are filming.
 We also use professional grade fluid head tripods that help us move our cameras with the dance as smoothly and gracefully as your performers are moving across the stage.

 How do you edit my film?
 Should I just ask for raw footage and work on it at home with iMovie?